Unblocking a toilet

 Important!
 If your toilet is not connected to a sewer but to a septic tank or cesspit, this might be full.
 If it is, you’ll have to call a professional to empty it.
-The following methods for unblocking your toilet are ecological and do not involve the use of chemical products.
+The following methods for unblocking your toilet do not involve the use of chemical products.

 This is the simplest way of eliminating partial blockages.